Dental Implant Surgery Explained

 For much of the time, a single implant to replace one tooth that’s lost – a lot of times I call patients that night and I try to see how they’re doing, and they say, “You know, I feel great!”
 A lot of times, the next day there’s no issues with pain, especially if there was no previous infection involved or anything that complicated the surgery.

 Nowadays, implants and new technology, very minimally invasive procedure where you can go home, feel pretty comfortable, and the next day go about your daily routine, whether it’s going to work or you had some matter to attend to.
 There’s not that much recovery time.

-When interested in implants to replace teeth, or other treatment options that involve implants, patients want to know how much they’re going to cost.
-It depends on the type of implant, and what implant’s going to placed, and what function it’s going to have in the mouth, whether it’s going to be to retain a tooth or retain a denture.
+When interested in implants to replace teeth, or other treatment options that involve implants, patients want to know how much it’s going to cost.
+It all depends on the type of implant, what implant’s going to placed, and what function it’s going to have in the mouth.
+Other variables include whether it’s going to be used to retain a tooth or retain a denture.
 Again, all financial questions about implants will be discussed ahead of time so we can properly review what things are going to be before we even get started with treatment options.

-If you think you may need a dental implant, come to our experienced dental office.
-Call us today for a free consultation.
+If you think you may need a dental implant, contact our experienced Buffalo dentists today for a free consultation.
 We welcome the opportunity to serve you.